DevLearnOps/recipebook/README.md

 Once the application server is running, the application will available at port 5001.
 Open this URL in your browser: http://127.0.0.1:5001/index

-If your Mongo database has not been initialised, the application will ask if you want to import some sample recipe data in the Homepage.
-Click the **Import sample data** button if you wish to populate the database with some data.
-If instead you want to create your own recipes, just click the **New Recipe** link in the navbar.
+If your Mongo database has not been initialised, the application will ask if you want to import some sample recipe data.
+Click the **Import sample data** button if you wish to populate the database with some demo recipes.
+If instead you want to create your own, click the **New Recipe** link in the navbar.

 ![Create sample data](docs/img/create_sample_data.jpeg "Create sample data")